microsoft/UnitTestBoilerplateGenerator/README.md

 to have a .Setup() call for it.
 The [TestCleanup] method will call VerifyAll() for you at the end of every test: this ensures that all of the setups in any mock object have been invoked at least once.

 See the [changelog](CHANGELOG.md) for changes and roadmap.
-If you'd like to see support for other test frameworks like NUnit, other IoC frameworks like Ninject or other coding styles, [open an issue](https://github.com/Microsoft/UnitTestBoilerplateGenerator/issues/new).
+If you'd like to see support for other mocking frameworks like Rhino Mocks, other IoC frameworks like Ninject or other coding styles, [open an issue](https://github.com/Microsoft/UnitTestBoilerplateGenerator/issues/new).

 ## Contribute
 Check out the [contribution guidelines](CONTRIBUTING.md)